 In addition, we held approximately 2.04% of Mobixell's issued and outstanding share capital.
-As of December 31, 2012, such investment was written off completely in our financial reports for 2012.
+As of December 31, 2012, such investment was written off completely in our financial reports for 2012 and was entirely sold in January 2014.
 For additional information, see Item 4.A.
 "History and Development of the Company" above.